 Copy the “manuscript” folder.
-Then, go to the cloned GitHub repository on your computer, and paste the “manuscript” folder into the repository.
+Then, go to the cloned Bitbucket repository on your computer, and paste the “manuscript” folder into the top level of the repository:

-Go back to the command line on your computer and change to the GitHub repository for your book.
+Go back to the command line on your computer:

 Change into your book’s directory:

 git commit -m "adding default manuscript folder" and hit Return.
 You will see messages indicating that the content has been committed.

 Type `git push` and hit Return to push the commit to the repository on Bitbucket:

 Please note we’re not going to post screenshots every time we commit and push in this tutorial!
 We just wanted to make sure to walk you through every step at least one time.